[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Bvt.
 Major-General Charles Griffin was born, January, 1826, in Licking County, Ohio.
 From Kenyon College, Ohio, he entered the Military Academy, from which he was graduated July 1, 1847; was promoted to the Artillery, and was immediately ordered to Mexico, taking command of a company on the march of General Patterson's column from Vera Cruz to Puebla.
 From the termination of this war till the outbreak of the Rebellion he was mostly engaged on frontier duty.

 In command of the "West Point Battery," he won the brevet of Major in the Battle of Bull Run; was appointed, June 9, 1862, Brigadier-General, U. S. Volunteers; and was distinguished in the Virginia Peninsular Campaign.
 After joining the Army of Virginia, he was engaged in the Battle of Manassas, and was charged in the commanding general's report with making unseemly remarks, and refraining from taking part in the conflict, for which he was arrested for trial, but soon released.
 In command of his brigade he served through the Maryland Campaign, when he was placed at the head of a division, with which he fought through the Rappahannock, Pennsylvania, and Richmond Campaigns.
-At the close of these three years of toilsome marches and bloody battles, he was put at Five Forks in command of the Fifth Corps, and by order of General Indicates a West Point graduate and gives his Class.Grant received the arms and colors of Confederate army surrender at Appomattox C. H. for his gallant and meritorious services during the Rebellion he was brevetted from Major to Major-General in the Regular Army, and promoted, Apr.
+At the close of these three years of toilsome marches and bloody battles, he was put at Five Forks in command of the Fifth Corps, and by order of General Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant received the arms and colors of Confederate army surrender at Appomattox C. H. for his gallant and meritorious services during the Rebellion he was brevetted from Major to Major-General in the Regular Army, and promoted, Apr.
 2, 1865, Major-General, U. S. Volunteers.

 After becoming Colonel, July 29, 1866, of the 35th Infantry, he commanded the Department of Texas, and, temporarily, the Fifty Military District (Louisiana and Texas), till his death, Sep.
 15, 1867, at the early age of 41.

-"General Griffin," says his classmate, Col. Indicates a West Point graduate and gives his Class.John Hamilton, "although always glad to meet his friends, was somewhat reserved; a little disposed to be cynical, and to depreciate in words that which he even respected in fact.
+"General Griffin," says his classmate, Col. Indicates a West Point graduate, Class of 1847: a link to his biographical entry in Cullum's Register.John Hamilton, "although always glad to meet his friends, was somewhat reserved; a little disposed to be cynical, and to depreciate in words that which he even respected in fact.
 He was punctilious, and quick to resent insult, fancied or real.
 Indeed, it might not be too strong to say that his nature was bellicose.
 Withal, he was a hearty liker, and would make sacrifice to help his fellow-man, but he was very severe on those who lost his esteem.

 "As a soldier, nothing could keep him away from where he thought duty pointed, regardless of any other claim; and the sickness that called him hence was a sacrifice to his ideas of duty, which, had he been less conscientious, could readily have been evaded with no dishonor."